Preventing and Responding to Zoombombing

 1.)
-Sometimes students in the course share class meeting information with the intention of inviting Zoombombers.
+Sometimes students in the course share class meeting information with or without the intention of inviting Zoombombers.

 2.)
 Zoombombers can also pick meetings to attend, either by choosing publicly-posted meetings or choosing random meeting IDs to join.

-There is a very slim chance that you will be directly affected by Zoombombing.
-However, because the incidents tend to involved hateful, hurtful, or offensive images and speech, the effects of Zoombombing are large enough to warrant preventative measures, no matter how small the likelihood that you will be affected.
+There is a slim chance that you will be directly affected by Zoombombing.
+The likelihood goes up if you post your meeting link publicly or fail to use available security features.
+Because the incidents tend to involved hateful, hurtful, or offensive images and speech, the effects of Zoombombing are large enough to warrant preventative measures, no matter how small the likelihood that you will be affected.

 How can you prevent Zoombombing?

-Knowing that Zoombombing is a very small but real possibility will help you prepare ahead of time to manage difficult circumstances when they arise.
+Knowing that Zoombombing is a small but real possibility will help you prepare ahead of time to manage difficult circumstances when they arise.
 Start by getting to know your Zoom meeting settings and interface.
 Setting aside 20-30 minutes to explore your options on Zoom as you read through this guide will greatly improve your facility with Zoom controls.
-You can explore either alone or with a colleague who also wants to learn more, and we highly recommend using our Zoom guides as a starting place.
+You can explore either alone or with a colleague who also wants to learn more, and we highly recommend using our Zoom guides and Zoom’s privacy and security guides as a starting place.